zameermohamed/acebook-mern-vite/README.md

 ### PR7 by Aysin

 - The User model/collection was updated to include the following fields: username (required), full name (optional), profilePicture (optional), bio (optional), and dateCreated.
 - The create function in api/controllers/users.js was modified to include these new fields when adding a user to the database.
 - Password hashing is now handled with bcrypt in models/user.js.
 - The frontend was updated to support username during signup:
   - frontend/src/pages/SignUp.js now includes a username field.
   - frontend/src/services/authentication.js was updated to include the username field in authentication requests.
 - api/controllers/authentication.js was updated to verify the input password against the hashed password in the database and generate a token upon successful authentication.
 - Error handling for username creation should be reevaluated.

 ### PR11 by Aysin

 - User model fields are validated now in the model.
 - Validation errors from the model are passed to the front end.
 - Other errors in controller (to check the username and email) are passed to the front end too.

 ### PR12 by Jack & Michal

 - Created new component for displaying posts
   - New CSS for PostContainer component
 - Updated FeedPage component to render posts within PostContainer
   - Plan is to render a NewPost component above the PostContainer so this will always be at the top of the screen with the post feed rendering below with newest posts at the top
 - conditional rendering to display login/register when not logged in and logout/posts when user is logged in
 - change token valid for time from 10 minutes to 24 hours

 ### PR15 by Aysin

 - User model test were created:
   User model
   ✓ has an email address (13 ms)
   ✓ has a password (1 ms)
   ✓ has a username (1 ms)
   ✓ can list all users (2 ms)
   ✓ can save a user with password hashing and date created at (155 ms) ✓ Email is required (3 ms)
   Password validations
   ✓ Display 'Password is required' error (2 ms)
   ✓ Password must be at leat 8 characters (1 ms)
-    ✓ Password must include at least one lower case letter (1 ms) ✓ Password must include at least one upper case letter (1 ms) ✓ Password must include at least one number (1 ms) ✓ Password must include at least one special character (1 ms) Username validations
+  ✓ Password must include at least one lower case letter (1 ms) ✓ Password must include at least one upper case letter (1 ms) ✓ Password must include at least one number (1 ms)
+  ✓ Password must include at least one special character (1 ms) Username validations
   ✓ Username is required
   ✓ Username must be at least 3 characters (1 ms)
   ✓ Username cannot be more than 20 characters (1 ms) ✓ Username can only contain letters, numbers, and underscores (1 ms) User model with optional fields
   ✓ create a user with full name (128 ms)
   ✓ create a user with profile picture (133 ms)
   ✓ create a user with a bio and date created at (137 ms)
 - Users controller tests were created:
   /users
   POST, when email, password and username are provided ✓ the response code is 201 (114 ms)
   ✓ a user is created (72 ms)
   POST, when password is missing
   ✓ response code is 400 (3 ms)
   ✓ does not create a user (3 ms)
   POST, when email is missing
   ✓ response code is 400 (2 ms)
   ✓ does not create a user (2 ms)
   POST, when username is missing
   ✓ response code is 400 (2 ms)
   ✓ does not create a user (2 ms)
   POST, when email isn't unique
   ✓ response code is 400 (72 ms)
   ✓ does not create a user (70 ms)
   POST, when username isn't unique
   ✓ response code is 400 (70 ms)
   ✓ does not create a user (81 ms)

 ### PR18 by Jack & Michal

 - Added a useState hook on FeedPage so that when it is triggered by a NewPost being created, the PostContainer re-renders
 - Temporarily changed UserId required on post.js model back to false so creating a new post via the NewPost component (which doesn't have an associated UserId currently) doesn't cause the backend server to crash.

 ### PR21 by Aysin

 - Backend tests were fixed by adding username and changing the password while creating the test user to meet the validations.
 - Expected token time was updated as 86400 in token.test as current token time is implemented as 24 hours.

 ### PR22 by Jack & Aysin

 - Frontend tests are all now passing
   - Caveat: 2 tests from the homePage have been commented out for now as they should get moved to a Header.test.jsx component (which has not been created yet)

 ### PR24 by Jack & Aysin

 - Comment model and associated tests were implemented.

 ### PR29 by Alec & Michal

 - Adds the username and profile picture of the user to each post and the new post feature
   - Caveat: user not yet able to set their profile picture

+### PR38 by Jack

+- Modified CSS throughout the app to have a consistent styling
+- Added light/dark toggle to header page to change theme of the app
+- Added a dark mode variant of the logo